Meeting details are as follows unless otherwise indicated and are broadcast on both Comcast’s Channel 9 and Verizon’s Channel 39:

 Agendas are available prior to the meetings.
 Minutes are available following approval.

 Members of the Select Board are elected to a three-year term of office.
-They are paid an annual stipend of $400.
 In order for an individual to run for office, the following criteria apply:

 - Must be a registered voter in the Town of Boxborough.